Gotmished/holbertonschool-validation/module3_task3/README.md

 - Position self in the correct directory and execute the command `make help` to validate that the
 Makefile is present, and implement the help target check.
+- Build the package
+- Archive the package
+- Test make recipes
+- Release the package alongside deployment documentation

 It is triggered:

 - Each time new code is pushed to the repository
 - Once a day at 8:08 a.m.
+- Release occurs when tag 1.0.0 is encountered